r-hub/proposal/proposal.md

   accepts the submission, and then the source package moves to CRAN's system.
-Otherwise CRAN maintainers can send back an email to the package maintainer, including all build logs, and possibly their human annotation.
+Otherwise CRAN maintainers can send back an email to the package maintainer, including all build logs, and possibly their own annotation.

 ### CI for GitHub projects (weeks 14-15)

 An R specific CI service, with GitHub integration.
-It should be completely automatic, with some sane defaults, e.g. by default build and check with r-devel, on Linux (Debian), Windows and OSX.
+It should be completely automatic, with some sane defaults, e.g. by default build and check with r-devel, on Linux (Debian), Windows and most recent OSX platform.

-Repositories:
+Other, more exotic platforms can be selected via configuration, or as one-time builds from the web app or the API.

+Repository:

 - `rhub-ci` Web app that handles the hooks from GitHub (and possibly other services in the future).

+Binary and source packages from GitHub will be stored on a storage server in a CRAN-like repository, and we will open this repository for public use.

+Design a system to handle dependencies among packages stored at CRAN, r-hub, BioConductor, GitHub, etc. This should be part of the DESCRIPTION file, and handled by the r-hub CI automatically.

 ### Open, documented API (week 16-17)

-Dcoument and make public the r-hub CI service, including an API to add/remove jobs, run/query builds.
+Document and make public the r-hub CI service, including an API to add/remove jobs, run/query builds.
 Stabilize services.
 Make sure that almost all CRAN packages build on all three major platforms.

+Repository:

+- `rhub` R package, to query the r-hub API: submit packages to build, search packages, etc.

 ### Community website (weeks 18)